e4drcf/ewizardjs-docs/docs/documentation/Getting-started.md

 </script>

 ```
 Now, let's add some interactivity to our slide - install `wiz-flip` component to the presentation.
 Just run the command `wiz install wiz-flip` in the root project folder.
-Next thing, we should link the component on a slide - just add the following string to the script tag:
+Next thing we should link the component on a slide - just add the following string inside the script tag:

 ```JS
 import wizFlip from "wiz-flip";